pavel-paulau/perfdb/README.md

 Unfortunately most of them were designed for continuous monitoring and essentially implement different requirements.
 Also many databases are overly complicated or have tons of dependencies.

-**perfkeeper** was created to address daily needs of performance benchmarking.
+**perfdb** was created to address daily needs of performance benchmarking.
 The storage was implemented so that one can accurately aggregate and visualize millions of samples.

 It's not aimed to support flexible queries.
 But it produces nice SVG graphs and helps to explore data via convenient REST API.

-The last but not least, **perfkeeper** is distributed as a single binary file with literally zero external dependencies.
+The last but not least, **perfdb** is distributed as a single binary file with literally zero external dependencies.

 Storing samples
 ---------------